 A s far as seasons go, I always find autumn (being the prelude to its harsher successor – winter) to be my most productive time of the year.
 To me, the season brings with it the excitement of upcoming fall trends, as well as reinstating the classic pieces that remain staples every autumn / winter season.
 And when the cold front hits, it also offers those who dare the chance to advance layering in the most innovative ways.
-Albeit, all good things must reach it’s end, what with the southern hemisphere already welcoming summer, it still felt necessary to give Autumn 2017 it’s much-deserved closing chapter.
+Alas, all good things must reach it’s end, what with the southern hemisphere already welcoming summer, it still felt necessary to give Autumn 2017 it’s much-deserved closing chapter.

 You see, this year, fate had thrown me headfirst in to several conversations, some of which offered key life lessons which I took with me.
 These sentiments echoed from my subconscious all the way to front row; unable to fade from memory, the advice breathed new life in to my autumn / winter wardrobe without compromising the existing flow and function of the capsule I’d already put together.